 What is Non-Blushing Epoxy?
 Basically, it means the product doesn't react with the air causing a waxy film after curing.
 Those films should be washed before re-coating, so non-blushing systems save users time!

 The two resins are very similar, with the main difference being that LV Resin is, you guessed it, lower in viscosity than FLAG Resin.
 But, what does low viscosity even mean?
 The viscosity of the resin is the thickness of the liquid and is typically measured in units called centipoise (cP).
 The viscosity spectrum goes from low viscosity, something like water (1 cP), to high viscosity, something more like molasses (10,000 cP).
 LV Resin has a viscosity similar to honey (1,000 cP).
 Moral of the story, LV Resin is thinner than FLAG Resin.

 About FLAG Epoxy Resin

-FLAG Resin is an acronym for, Filling, Laminating And Gluing, and as you might have assumed, these are the recommended uses for this product.
+FLAG Resin is an acronym for, Filling, Laminating And Gluing, which are the recommended uses for this product.
 It is what we call a “medium viscosity” epoxy resin.
 On the viscosity scale mentioned earlier between water and molasses, FLAG is somewhere in the middle.
 The best way we can describe it is close to Maple Syrup (2,300 cP).
-Think Aunt Jemima before you put it in the microwave.
+Think Log Cabin before you put it in the microwave.

 When do I use FLAG and when do I use LV?